deepdoctection/deepdoctection/docs/manual/why.rst

 Document AI as a discipline continues to develop and not a day goes by without a new paper with new results on this topic being published on arxiv.
 In many cases, researchers and developers have also established to provide a repo with code for verification or evaluation, experiments and further exploration.
-One key question, however, remains: How can this great work be made more usable?
-Deep-Doctection aims to make this work accessible through **wrappers or new implementations**.
-The prerequisite for this is that pre-trained models are available or the underlying datasets are publicly accessible.
+One key question, however, remains: How can this great work be made more usable? **deep**\doctection aims to make this work accessible through **wrappers** of third party libraries.
+The prerequisite for this is that pre-trained models are available and the source code is robust.

 Document Analysis consists of many facets, but often models try to solve one task.
 In order to achieve a usable service, one has to integrate different solutions in a framework. **deep**\doctection offers a framework so that you can call